andreiAlvarez/functions-Practice/README.md

 hotpo(23) returns 15
 23 -> 70 -> 35 -> 106 -> 53 -> 160 -> 80 -> 40 -> 20 -> 10 -> 5 -> 16 -> 8 -> 4 -> 2 -> 1

+// Kata 12

+An AI has infected a text with a character!!

+This text is now fully mutated to this character.

+If the text or the character are empty, return an empty string.
+There will never be a case when both are empty as nothing is going on!!

+Note: The character is a string of length 1 or an empty string.